abreis/swift-gissumo/doc/Configuration.md

   The time at which the simulation should stop.
 GISSUMO will also not load FCD data belonging to timesteps that occur after this time.

-* `rsuLifetime`

-  A maximum duration for a parked car to be active with a roadside unit role.

 * `locationSRID`

   The best SRID for the area of the city under simulation, for accurate distance calculations.
 Not required if using the Haversine formula.